Zuehlke/getting-started-with-kubernetes/kubernetes-helm.md

 💡 Multiple `values.yaml` files can be provided to a Helm installation

-Explore the chart on https://artifacthub.io/packages/helm/opsmx/hello-kubernetes or locally:
+Explore the chart locally:
 ```shell
 helm pull jhidalgo3-github/hello-kubernetes-chart --untar
 ```

-The chart should be available in the file `hello-kubernetes-chart-3.0.0.tgz` as well as unpacked in the directory `hello-kubernetes`
+The chart should be available in the file `hello-kubernetes-chart-3.0.0.tgz` as well as unpacked in the directory `hello-kubernetes-chart`.

+💡 Many other charts are published on [artifacthub.io](https://artifacthub.io), where they can be inspected directly in the browser.

 ## Helm charts structure